wazzy88/Wshaikh/README.md

 ---

-How we start?
+Quick overview:

-- Deployed a new VM on our virtual network.
+- Deployed a new ELK VM on a new ELK virtual network.
 - Created an Ansible play to install and configure an ELK instance.
 - Restricted access to the new server.
+- Viewed results on Kibana dashboard.

 #### Deployed a new VM on our virtual network.